-This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission (the "SEC") utilizing a "shelf" registration process.
-Under this shelf process, we may sell any combination of the securities described in this prospectus in one or more offerings.
-This prospectus provides you with a general description of the securities we may offer.
-Each time we sell securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
+This prospectus is part of a registration statement that we filed with the SEC utilizing a "shelf" registration process.
+Under this shelf process, we are registering an unspecified amount of any combination of the securities described in this prospectus and we and/or any selling stockholders may sell such securities, at any time and from time to time, in one or more offerings.
+This prospectus provides you with a general description of the securities we and/or any selling stockholders may offer.
+Each time we and/or any selling stockholders sell securities, we and/or any selling stockholders will provide a prospectus supplement that will contain specific information about the securities being offered and the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-You should read both this prospectus and any prospectus supplement together with additional information described under the heading "Where You Can Find More Information."
+You should read both this prospectus and any prospectus supplement together with additional information described under the heading "Where You Can Find More Information".